 - “Ethics in Public Policy” (The Chinese University, Hong Kong)

 It is a postgraduate course in political philosophy.
-It discusses different approaches to welfare policies and political arrangement.
+It discusses different approaches to welfare policies and political arrangements.
 It also discusses feminist issues like pornography, prostitution, and the gendered division of labour.

 - “Current Moral Dilemmas and their Histories” (The Chinese University, Hong Kong)